 - Progression of NASH-related liver fibrosis is 2 times faster than nonalcoholic fatty

 PROMETHEUS® FIBROSpect® NASH

-and monitor liver fibrosis in nonalcoholic steatohepatitis patients.
+PROMETHEUS FIBROSpect NASH is a laboratory-developed test that aids in in the detection, staging, and monitoring of liver fibrosis in nonalcoholic steatohepatitis patients.
 The simple

 blood test is noninvasive and provides a quantitative fibrosis score to help physicians

 risk stratify and monitor patients based on 3 clinically relevant biomarkers.

 - Differentiated F0-F2 from F3-F4 liver fibrosis in clinically diagnosed